 - Eliminate formulaic calculation of performance management scores.
 The formula in your performance review to calculate the final score is an exercise in false precision.
 The typical manager can’t tell the difference between someone rated a 3 or a 4, so pretending that 3.68 is an accurate performance rating is ridiculous.
 Ask managers to use whole numbers based on their overall evaluation of that person’s performance.

 - Combine talent review and succession planning meetings.
-There are still some organizations that hold separate talent review and succession planning meetings.
+There are still some organizations that hold separate talent reviews and succession planning meetings.
 These are not separate topics.
-You have a talent review meeting to predict how far and how fast someone can move in a company.
+You have a talent review meeting to predict how far and how fast someone can move into a company.
 That defines succession.

 When discussing anyone in your higher “potential to advance” categories, ask for which jobs they’ve been listed as a successor.
 When reviewing your succession chart, make sure that everyone listed is in the higher potential categories on the P x P. Any mismatch between the two suggests that you’re either over-rating potential or pulling successors from the “B player” list.

 - Stop giving lengthy 360 reports.
-The standard 50+ page 360 report overwhelms recipients with charts, graphs, icons, lists and other analysis.
+The standard 50+ page 360 report overwhelms recipients with charts, graphs, icons, lists, and other analyses.
 All they really want to know is the few things they must do to win in their company.
-Tell your 360 vendor to design a short report that only shows the top three priorities for action (or just use the OPTM360).
+Tell your 360 vendors to design a short report that only shows the top three priorities for action (or just use the OPTM360).